 Shingle Style (1875-1910)

-The style is distinguished by the use of natural or single-color shingles as exterior covering.
-Rarely are corner boards used.
+The style is distinguished by the use of natural or single-color shingles as an exterior covering.
+Corner boards are rare.
 Shingles are usually woven at the corners.
-The house lacks elaborate ornamentation of other Victorian styles — the often elaborate stone work and shingles were considered all the ornamentation needed.
+The house lacks elaborate ornamentation of other Victorian styles — the often elaborate stonework and shingles were considered all the ornamentation needed.

 One of the best examples in Nebraska is the Arthur C. Zeimer house in Lincoln's Near South Neighborhood completed in 1910.
 Mr. Zeimer was a self-taught interior designer and evidently designed the building himself.
 In any event, there is no architect known to be associated with the building of the structure.

 The foundation, circular tower, and arcaded porch were built of Colorado Redstone, while the remainder of the house is covered in wood shingles originally stained moss green.
 The interior is classical except for the library which is more in the style of H. H. Richardson with its high, vaulted ceiling and large arched windows featuring stained glass.